Folkestone Groomers Directory

 Expert Grooming in Kent

-Regular Hand-Stripping preserves the harsh, close-lying texture that sheds water and dirt effectively.
+Regular hand-stripping preserves the harsh, close-lying texture that sheds water and dirt effectively.
 Clipping remains appropriate for elderly, sensitive, or soft-coated dogs and for hygiene areas where comfort is paramount.

 Maintain your Terrier's coat shape with weekly rolling and routine brushing, and plan professional trims ahead of the wetter, windier coastal months.
 This ensures your dog stays comfortable and easy to clean throughout Kent's challenging autumn and winter weather.

-For expert autumn and winter grooming in Folkestone, Hythe, Sandgate and Dover, explore our local groomer directory to find professionals experienced in Hand-Stripping and wiry coat maintenance.
+For expert autumn and winter grooming in Folkestone, Hythe, Sandgate and Dover, explore our local groomer directory to find professionals experienced in hand-stripping and wiry coat maintenance.
 Book early to secure preferred dates and ensure consistent care through the season.

-Whether you choose Hand-Stripping or clipping, the key is working with a qualified professional who understands Terrier coats and prioritises your dog's comfort throughout the grooming process.
+Whether you choose hand-stripping or clipping, the key is working with a qualified professional who understands Terrier coats and prioritises your dog's comfort throughout the grooming process.

-Find Professional Hand-Stripping Groomers in Kent
+Find Professional Dog Groomers in Folkestone

 Find Local Groomers